phoenixdev100/CyberKnights-NutriVision/README.md

 # Nutrivision - Food Image Classification and Nutrition Analysis

+## Team CyberKnights

+## Problem Statement
+In today's fast-paced world, maintaining a healthy diet is becoming increasingly challenging.
+People often struggle with:
+- Identifying the nutritional content of their meals
+- Making informed food choices
+- Tracking their daily nutritional intake
+- Understanding the impact of their food choices on their health

+Traditional methods of nutritional analysis are:
+- Time-consuming
+- Error-prone
+- Require manual input
+- Often inaccessible in real-time

+Nutrivision aims to solve these challenges by providing an automated, accurate, and user-friendly solution for food image classification and nutritional analysis.

 ## Project Overview
 Nutrivision is an innovative food image classification system that uses computer vision to identify food items and provide nutritional information.
 The project combines machine learning models with a user-friendly web interface to help users understand the nutritional content of their meals.